Neurotica

 Something new is emerging in my work.

-For years I’ve immersed myself in conversations and experiences around embodiment, spirituality, sexuality, and what it means to live honestly and ecstatically in a human body.
-Recently another form has been insisting on itself.
+For years I’ve immersed myself in conversations and experiences around embodiment, spirituality, sexuality, and what it means to live honestly — even ecstatically — in a human body.

 Comedy.

-Neurotica explores the strange intersection of aging, desire and the human psyche— especially inside the body of a woman learning to live fully inside her own skin.
+Neurotica explores the strange intersection of desire, aging, and the human psyche — especially through the unfolding experience of a woman becoming more fully herself.

 The project lives somewhere between stand-up, storytelling, and ritual performance.
-It explores the hilarious and tender terrain where eros meets the overthinking mind.
+It moves through the hilarious and tender terrain where eros meets the overthinking mind.

 Menopause.